vanshaj1/vanshaj1/README.md

 ## I'm a Developer!!

 - 👋 Hi, I’m @vanshaj1
-- 👀 I’m interested in Django projects
+- 👀 I’m interested in Django and MERN projects
 - 🌱 I’m currently learning Data Structure and Algorithm
 - 👯 I’m looking to collaborate with java developers
-- 🥅 2022 Goals: Learn Django, Flask and other Frameworks
+- 🥅 2023 Goals: Learn Django, Flask and other Frameworks
 - ⚡ Fun fact: My favourite game is cricket

 ### Connect with me: